-Main responsibilities of the Head of Communications, Stakeholder Engagement and Event Management Subdivision include the general management and control over the following:
+Main responsibilities of Comunications and Media Relations Subdivision include the following:

-- putting non-confidential information about the company in the public domain via the Sakhalin Energy website, regional and district newspapers, TV, radio, newslines, etc; - holding annual community meetings in localities impacted by the project; - · keeping stakeholders informed about security rules for onshore pipelines; - consultation and awareness campaigns for dacha owners in Prigorodnoye; - consultations as part of assessing impacts from the development projects (in cooperation with the Social Performance team), etc.
+- putting non-confidential information about the company in the public domain via the Sakhalin Energy web site, regional and district newspapers, TV, radio, newslines, etc; - operation of Sakhalin Energy's information centres; - preparation and holding of consultations under Sakhalin Energy Sustainable Development Report in cooperation with Social Performance Subdivision; - holding annual public community meetings in localities impacted by the project; - public hearings as per RF legislation; - keeping stakeholders informed about security rules for pipelines; - consultation and awareness campaigns for dacha owners in Prigorodnoye; - engagement with Japanese stakeholders and NGOs. - consultations as part of assessing impacts from the development projects (in cooperation with the Social Performance Subdivision), etc.